 A Level Course Paper 1 - Germany & West Germany 1918-1989 Political changes, opposition, economic and social shifts in the period engaging with the historical controversy 'How far was Hitler's foreign policy responsible for the Second World War?'
 Paper 2 - The Rise & Fall of Fascism in Italy 1911-1946 Examining the collapse of liberal Italy and the rise and dictatorship of Mussolini Paper 3 - Protest, Agitation & Parliamentary Reform in Britain 1780-1928 Examining specific aspects of British political, economic and social history culminating in 'depth' investigations.
 Coursework An investigation which examines, explains and analyses conflicting historical interpretations of a topic of the student's choice.
-Examination Paper 1: Germany (2hrs 15 min - 30% of 'A' Level) Paper 2: Italy (1 hr 30 min - 20% of 'A' Level) Paper 3: Britain (2hrs 15 min - 30% of 'A' Level) Coursework: (20% of 'A' Level)
+Examination Paper 1: Germany (2hrs 15 min - 30% of 'A' Level) Paper 2: Italy (1 hr 30 min - 20% of 'A' Level) Paper 3: Britain (2hrs 15 min - 30% of 'A' Level) Coursework: (20% of 'A' Level )

-BTEC Information Technology
+Information Technology BTEC

+Level 3 (Vocational Studies)

-National Certificate in Information Technology National Extended Certificate in Information Technology What is the course about?
+Pearson National Extended Certificate

+What is the course about?